 How the courts distribute punitive damages

 Contrary to popular belief, punitive damages are not a windfall for the plaintiff.
-In fact, 70% of an award of punitive damages in Oregon goes to the State of Oregon, to be used for funding the Criminal Injuries Compensation Account and the State Court Facilities and Security Account.
-The remaining 30% goes to the plaintiff and their attorneys.
+In fact, 70% of any punitive damages awarded by an Oregon jury goes to the State of Oregon, to help fund programs for crime victims and state court facilities.
+The remaining 30% goes to the plaintiff and their attorneys, and these funds are taxable.

 If you or someone you know has been injured by the wrongdoing of another, contact us to see if we can help.